asnar00/microserver.fm/scribbles.md

 we have the mechanism to do def/replace/on properly. and it's early enough to make that change, so let's do that.

+OK let's think about this multi-module dependency issue. client extends shared, but not vice versa.

+that's the deal. so there's "shared-run" which is not the same as client-run.

+There's a weird issue of logic here, because the idea of a shared run is suspect. right now all code is client-viewpoint-first, so there's no real "shared" / "client".
+Just client stuff = stuff that only runs on client. so client extends shared, not the other way around.

 ---------------------